smithery1/agc.js/src/yul.js/README.md

 The YUL punch card input was column based, and YUL used column ranges to identify fields.
 Whitespace was significant, and in theory identifiers could contain spaces, match instruction opcodes, and so on.

 For example, the text "CA +2" could represent the operator "CA" with operand "+2", or the legal symbol "CA +2".
 YUL would distinguish between the two cases based on the text's location on an input card.
-Fortunately the YUL documentation recommended against most of these practices, and the code itself doesn't seem to use them.
+Fortunately the YUL documentation recommended against most of these practices, and the code itself doesn't seem to use them much.

 The yaYUL format uses spaces and eight character tabs to separate and align fields.
-Comments inserted by the Virtual AGC project begin with two has characters (##) and continue to the end of the line.
+Comments inserted by the Virtual AGC project begin with two hash characters (##) and continue to the end of the line.
 These are typically annotations (i.e. page number) and information on the transcription history.
 Original source code comments (known to YUL as Remarks) begin with a single hash character (#) and continue to the end of the line.
 Lines beginning with a dollar character ($) contain the name of a file to insert textually at that point in the source.
 This is used to break the code into reasonable chunks based on the original Log Card information that categorized groups of input cards.

 In the spirit of the original YUL, yul.js uses column boundaries to identify fields on code lines.